Andre-Ant/callbunker-mobile/replit.md

 # System Architecture

 ## UI/UX Decisions
 The system features a Bootstrap-themed responsive interface with a dark mode, maintaining a clean, professional appearance.
 It uses defense-themed language and branding ("Defense Number," "Trusted Callers," etc.) to enhance the user experience.
 Key UI elements include prominent "CallBunker Dialer" buttons and clear, mobile-optimized guides with large buttons and improved readability for various screen sizes.
+Advanced UX patterns include long press multi-select (700ms activation with haptic feedback), custom modal confirmations replacing browser prompts, and intuitive gesture-based interactions for mobile users.

 ## Technical Implementations
 - **Core Framework**: Flask serves as the web framework for both webhook endpoints and the admin interface.